ImCatherineNoel/nasa-photo-of-the-day/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge Branch into `main` (student's Repository).
+- [ x ] Submit a Pull-Request to merge Branch into `main` (student's Repository).
-- [ ] Add your team lead as a reviewer on the pull-request
+- [ x ] Add your team lead as a reviewer on the pull-request
 - [ ] Your team lead will count the project as complete by merging the branch back into `main` branch.
 - [ ] Do your magic!